BEYOND ASANA: Explore the other 7 Limbs of Yoga

 I know this may sound rather airy-fairy, but if we pause to examine what we really want to get out of life, wouldn’t joy, fulfillment and freedom be on top of our lists?

 What Patanjali has described as the completion of the yogic path is what, deep down, all human beings aspire to: PEACE.

 We also might give some thought to the fact that this ultimate stage of yoga, enlightenment, can neither be bought nor possessed.
 It can only be experienced, the price of which is the continual devotion of the aspiring yogi.

-If this sound completely out of reach then you might want to consider applying for a 10-day silent Vipassana Retreat.
+If this seems completely out of reach then maybe consider applying for a 10-day silent Vipassana Retreat.
 There are countless centres in Europe and all over the world.
-Courses are run solely on a donation basis.
 There is no charge for the course, not even to cover the cost of food and accommodation.
 All expenses are met by donations from those who have completed a course, experienced the benefits of Vipassana, and wish to give others the same opportunity.
 Yes I have done one, and it is life-changing.
-Give yourself this gift.